michael-rowe/ai-in-hpe/_posts/2023-12-27-github-pages-repo-vs-code.md

   - Github-Pages
 author: Michael Rowe
 ---

+# Created the AI in HPE Github Pages repository

 On the 27th of Dec I created the [ai-in-hpe Github repository](https://github.com/michael-rowe/ai-in-hpe) for this project.
 I had a basic idea of how the markdown files in that repo would be converted into a website via [Jekyll](https://www.wikiwand.com/en/Jekyll_(software)) but no real understanding of the process.

 I edited the README.md file to make sure that the content was displaying on the home page, and then added a few more pages with links to ensure that they site actually worked.